umeshkumarbj/README-Files/voice-sdk/README.md

 # Usage

-1. Import necessary modules:
+1. Import necessary modules:<br />

    import { CXoneVoiceClient } from '@nice-ccf/Voice-sdk';<br />
    Import other relevant functionalities as needed (e.g., VoiceConnectionStatus, VoiceMessageType, VoiceConnection etc.,)

-2. Initialize CXone Client:
+2. Initialize CXone Client:<br />

    const cxoneVoiceClient = CXoneVoiceClient.instance;<br />
    await cxoneVoiceClient.connectServer('acdAgentId', 'options', 'audioElement', 'appName'); // Replace with actual value for this params

-3. Leverage SDK functionalities:
+3. Leverage SDK functionalities:<br />

    Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneVoiceClient, CXoneVoiceMessageType etc. <br />
    Explore the available classes and methods within the library to interact with CXone voice-sdk functionalities.